 d.
 The electronic herbarium collection data of a loan are available on request to firstname.lastname@example.org.
 Please cite the NSW loan number with the request.

-a.Loans are negotiated and made on behalf of botanical institutions and their directors, not by individual researchers.
+a.Loans are negotiated and made on behalf of botanical institutions and their directors or delegated officer, not by individual researchers.
 Loans will not be made to individuals and will only be made to destinations where safe and secure transport and storage arrangements exist.

-b.Formal requests for loans or samples from voucher specimens, should be made in writing or email to the Director of Science & Public Programs, National Herbarium of NSW, Royal Botanic Gardens & Domain Trust, by the head of a recognised botanical institution on behalf of the researcher.
-The head of the borrowing institution will take responsibility for the security, documentation and safe return of all specimens, and for adherence to the conditions of the loan.
+b.Formal requests for loans or samples from voucher specimens, should be made in writing or email to the Manager Collections, National Herbarium of NSW, Royal Botanic Gardens & Domain Trust, by the head or delegated officer of a recognised botanical institution on behalf of the researcher.
+The head or delegated officer of the borrowing institution will take responsibility for the security, documentation and safe return of all specimens, and for adherence to the conditions of the loan.
 Loans will not be dispatched until these conditions (make a link to the Loan policy) are agreed to.
 A separate Loan agreement form will be provided upon formal request of the material.

 a.Use of loan specimens for commercial purposes requires separate and specific permission.
 'Commercial purposes' does not include the sale of research-derived publications that are in the public domain.
 It does include the sale or transfer or transmission (other than for public-domain research) of unpublished information (e.g. lists or databases of specimen or taxon attributes) or images, to third parties.

 b.If the project has commercial aspects, we would like to know:

 iv.any provisions for intellectual property

 c.We will require separate negotiation and written agreement with all parties before loan or exchange material may be used for commercial purposes.
 A separate Materials Transfer Agreement is required where commercial development of derivatives of herbarium specimens, and other biological material, is anticipated.